racktivity/ext-lfw/docs/alkiradocs/Macros/MacroCode.md

 #Code Macro
-The code macro can be used to display code on a page.
+The `code` macro is used to display source code on a page.
 Syntax language is detected automatically and highlighted accordingly.